christianotieno/catalogue-of-statistics/README.md

 # React [Catalogue of Statistics](https://www.notion.so/Catalogue-of-Statistics-72446e7fa33c403a9b6a0bc1de5c6cf5) Capstone Project

-> This project is based on a catalogue of statistics.
+> The project is a React capstone based on a catalogue of statistics.

+## 1. Getting Started: Additional description of the project and its features

+The web appllication consists of:
+- A first page with a list of items that could be filtered by some parameters (continents).
+- A second page for the item details.
+- A single page application built with React and Redux
+- Its data getting retrieved from an API and stored in the Redux store.
+- Every page, the main page and pages for each item, having a unique route within the SPA
+- The project's deployed and accessible online.

 ## APP Screenshot